Maps loading...

 On a different level

-For this dual network to function, both systems were designed to be unimpeded by the other.
+For this dual network to function, both transport systems were designed to be unimpeded by the other.
 No footpaths compromising space and speed for cars or posing a potential risk for pedestrians.
+No traffic lights or zebra crossings to slow down motorists.
 No dangerous cycle lanes painted along side busy roads for cyclists to squeeze into.
-No traffic lights or zebra crossings to slow down motorists.

 Where the cycle network met the road network, one would pass over or under the other (grade separation).
-Over 40 of these underpasses were constructed (see images below), and were the earliest pieces of built infrastructure in Craigavon.
+Over 40 of these underpasses were constructed as some of the earliest pieces of built infrastructure in Craigavon (see images below).
 Many (easily identified by their blue railings) at the edges of Brownlow and Mandeville remain abandoned, overgrown, filled in and waiting for the population growth that stalled during 70s and 80s.
 Others were unimaginatively overlooked, and failed to be integrated into new housing developments in the 90s and 00s.

 Incompatible forces

-With the underpasses constructed, the road network was then completed.
+With the underpasses constructed the road network was then completed.
 Images of the roundabout at Silverwood (below) show this dual system taking shape.
 Pedestrians and cyclists from Craigavon, would pass under the roundabout at Silverwood, towards Oxford Island and Lough Neagh.
-Off ramps were added, providing access to the industrial estate at Silverwood, the golf club, and yes… the ski slope!
+Off ramps were added, providing access to the industrial estate at Silverwood, the golf club, and the articifical ski slope.

 Man and motor are usually presented as irreconcilable forces - rather than incompatible….
 These are not mutually exclusive functions and one does not have to be satisfied at the expense of the other